Sholing Sports F.C.: Ground

 Sholing Sports played at Birch Lawn, North East Road, Sholing, Southampton which was sold for housing development after their eviction.
 The ground was fully enclosed with a large stand, covered terrace, floodlights and adjacent to the club house.
 The record attendance was 800 for the 1983 FA Cup meeting with Gosport Borough.

 Notable players

 In the early twenties two Sholing Sports players moved on to professional clubs; Tom Parker who progressed on to Southampton and the Arsenal team of the thirties and also Sammy Meston, who played for Southampton, Gillingham and Everton.
 Locally born Graham Roberts briefly played in the mid-seventies as a teenager before enjoying a lengthy professional career with Tottenham Hotspur, Glasgow Rangers and Chelsea.

-Sholing Sports also had several former Southampton professionals as player-managers, including Jack Gregory, Tommy Hare and Mick Earls.
+Sholing Sports also had several former Southampton professionals as player-managers, including Jack Gregory, Tommy Hare, Mick Earls. and Les Harfield.

 Local rivals

 With there being so many clubs based on the east side of Southampton, Sholing Sports had a number local rivals - most notably Bitterne Nomads, Vosper Thornycroft, Mullard Sports and especially Netley Central Sports who they frequently met whilst in the Hampshire League.
 Later years saw a rivalry develop with Folland Sports whilst playing in the Wessex League.